wp-plugins/wp-classified/README.txt

 Uninstalling the plugin:

-For uninstalling deactivate the plugin in the WordPress admin menu and delete the wp-classified directory from the /wp-content/plugins/ directory and the page and tables, which are installed by the plugin with drop table in phpMyAdmin.
+For uninstalling deactivate the plugin in the WordPress admin menu and delete the wpClassified directory from the /wp-content/plugins/ directory and the page and tables, which are installed by the plugin with drop table in phpMyAdmin.